MRes Biodiversity, Evolution and Conservation

-Normally, a minimum of an upper second-class UK Bachelor's degree in life sciences, environmental sciences or r 0B76 elated subject area, or an overseas qualification of an equivalent standard.
+Normally, a minimum of an upper second-class UK Bachelor's degree in life sciences, environmental sciences or related subject area, or an overseas qualification of an equivalent standard.
 Applicants with an appropriate professional qualification and relevant work experience may also apply.

 Advice on the academic requirements from overseas institutions can be found on